-One strategy to reduce unnecessary antibiotic prescribing is to provide an antibiotic prescription, but with advice to delay filling the prescription.
-The prescriber assesses that immediate antibiotics are not immediately required, expecting that symptoms will resolve without antibiotics.
+Using too many antibiotics increases the risk of adverse reactions and results in higher healthcare costs and increased antibacterial resistance.
+One strategy to reduce unnecessary antibiotic use is to provide an antibiotic prescription, but with advice to delay filling the prescription.
+The prescriber assesses that antibiotics are not immediately required, expecting that symptoms will resolve without antibiotics.

-There were no differences between immediate, delayed, and no antibiotics for many symptoms including fever, pain, feeling unwell, cough, and runny nose.
-The only differences were small and favoured immediate antibiotics for relieving pain, fever, and runny nose for sore throat; and pain and feeling unwell for middle ear infections.
-Compared to no antibiotics, delayed antibiotics led to a small reduction in how long pain, fever, and cough persisted in people with colds.
+There were no differences between immediate, delayed and no antibiotics for many symptoms including fever, pain, feeling unwell, cough and runny nose.
+The only differences were small and favoured immediate antibiotics for relieving pain, fever and runny nose for sore throat; and pain and feeling unwell for middle ear infections.
+Compared to no antibiotics, delayed antibiotics led to a small reduction in how long pain, fever and cough persisted in people with colds.
 There was little difference in antibiotic adverse effects, and no significant difference in complications.

-In the first month after the initial consultation, two studies indicated that participants were no more likely to come back and see the doctor for delayed or immediate prescribing groups.
+In the first month after the initial consultation, two studies indicated that participants were no more likely to come back and see the doctor in either the delayed or immediate prescribing groups.
 Excluding the first month, one study found that participants were no more likely to return to see the doctor in the 12 months after the delayed or immediate prescription for another respiratory infection, and another study found that participants were more likely to come back and see the doctor in the next 12 months if they had had an immediate prescription compared to a delayed prescription.

-Two studies including children with acute otitis media reported on the use of other medicines in delayed and immediate antibiotic groups.
-There was no difference in the use of ibuprofen, paracetamol, and otic drops in one study.
+Two studies including children with acute otitis media reported on the use of other medicines in the delayed and immediate antibiotic groups.
+There was no difference in the use of ibuprofen, paracetamol and otic drops in one study.
 In the other study, fewer spoons of paracetamol were used in the immediate antibiotic group compared with the delayed antibiotic group on the second and third day after the child's initial presentation.
 No included studies evaluated herbal or other forms of complementary medicine.

 No included studies evaluated antibiotic resistance.